-To analyze the 2021 NYS BFRSS survey as it relates to ACEs, including examining disproportionately affected populations, and to summarize and disseminate the finding for public health action.
+To analyze the NYS BFRSS surveys as they relate to ACEs, including examining disproportionately affected populations, and to summarize and disseminate the finding for public health action.

 Project #1 Impact:

 A better understanding of ACEs in NYS, both demographically and geographically.
 Findings will be disseminated to groups such as Prevent Child Abuse NY for public health action.